Summer 2020 (June – August)

 All classes are on Sundays from 11:00 am to 12:15 pm, unless otherwise noted.

-7th Grade – Gospel of Mark
+7th Grade – Mark

 8th grade – Living By the Book: Relating Biblically to People and Culture

-9th grade – OT/NT Survey Part 3
+9th grade – OT/NT Survey, Part IV

 Through hands-on study and group discussion, this class provides a clear understanding of the 66 books of the Bible in their theme messages, their unity and coherence, and their relevance to our daily life.
 If you want a better understanding of the whole Bible, this is the place to start.

 10th Grade – A Homiletics Study on God’s Redemptive Plan